temesghentekeste/my-portfolio/README.md

 $ cd my-portfolio
 $ gatsby develop
 ```
+3. Configure Strapi and your cloned app for cloudinary image uploading

- Your site is now running at `http://localhost:8000`!
+Enjoy your site at `http://localhost:8000`!

 ## ✒️  Author <a name = "author"></a>